Music, Sports, Rants, and more.

 Before I get into the music, since I had to explain it to my roommate the other day, I figured I’d do a service to anyone that’s a casual music fan out there and explain what exactly a B-Side is.
 Anyone who already knows, you might as well just skip this paragraph… Or listen to me rant, your choice.
 In today’s music world, a B-Side is pretty much considered any song made by an artist or group that isn’t featured on one of their full-length albums.
 The practice of calling these songs B-Sides comes from the days of vinyl.
 No, not today’s hipster musical purist movement, the original days of vinyl.
 Groups would put “bonus songs,” additional tracks, and even just inferior recordings on the B side, as opposed to the A side, of the record.
 Nowadays, B-sides can include anything from songs that didn’t make the cut for the album or songs that were part of something else, such as a movie soundtrack or something of that sort (For any of you Red Hot Chili Peppers fans out there, the group had so many B-Sides from their Stadium Arcadium recording session, that they had enough for another complete disc, something that’s come to be known as Venus, to accompany Jupiter and Mars).
 Hope this clears up any confusion.

 Rise Against derived the name for this compilation album from a track off of their 2008 album Appeal To Reason called “Long Forgotten Sons.”
 The track itself wasn’t really one of the most talked about off the album, so as a pretty huge fan of Rise Against myself, I considered that a nice little touch.
 For other avid followers of Rise Against, a lot of these songs will sound familiar, and if you’re like me and want to make sure you have every single song ever recorded by one of your favorite bands tucked safely away in your music library, this album is a great way to tie up any loose ends you may have.
 Aside from that though, this compilation is great for anyone who’s a casual fan, someone that has just heard their radio hits, or really anyone that likes really good punk rock music and is looking for a band to obsess over.
-This album features great examples of tracks from every step in Rise Against’s lengthy.
+This album features great examples of tracks from every step in Rise Against’s lengthy career.
 Their hardcore punk fans will be satisfied with tracks like “Join The Ranks” off of The Unraveling, “Grammatizator” and “Voice Of Dissent” from the Grammatizator 7″ in 2009, and even “Built To Last,” bonus track from The Sufferer & The Witness.
 In addition, many of the songs off of the This Is Noise – EP, including one of my personal favorites “But Tonight We Dance,” as well as covers of “Little Boxes,” the theme song from the show “Weeds,” “Minor Threat” by Minor Threat, “Ballad Of Hollis Brown” by Bob Dylan, a fantastic cover of “Blind” by Face To Face, and “The Ghost Of Tom Joad,” originally by The Boss, Bruce Springsteen.

 Long Forgotten Songs takes listeners new and old on a journey through all the stages of Rise Against musical mastery.
 From the hardcore punk of The Unraveling and Revolutions Per Minute to the more melodic and political Endgame and Appeal To Reason, and every bonus track in between, this album is great for all sorts of fans of the genre.
 Plus, for all you new fans, any grizzled fan will be more impressed when you say you enjoy some of a band’s deeper cuts than if you just list off their popular radio hits: Long Forgotten Songs will definitely help you with that.